Mapping Israeli Announced Strikes on Lebanon

 Tyre

-Since October 17, the city of Tyre and its immediate vicinities have been subjected to relentless violence.
-The city's historic core was largely emptied of its population, receiving 3 of the 7 evacuation threats that cover 15% of the city’s total residential fabric.
+Between October 17 and November 28, the city of Tyre and its immediate vicinities were subjected to relentless violence.
+The city's historic core was largely emptied of its population, receiving 10 of the 27 evacuation threats that cover 50% of the city’s total residential fabric.1 East of Tyre, the neighborhood of Hosh may have received the most severe and systematic bombardments and dozens of recently developed multi-story residential apartment buildings were brought to the ground.